Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Problem Definition and Formulation

 \section{Problem Definition and Formulation}

-Suppose a base-station (transmitter) and a user (receiver) in the network.
-To increase the network spectral efficiency (by techniques like water-filling and beamforming in the case of multiple antennas), the base-station needs to know DL-CSI.
-When a user sends its data on UL channel, for example if it uses OFDM method, it allocates some of its subcarriers and time-slots for pilots transmission.
-Using this pilots, the base-station can estimate UL-CSI, but assuming an FDD system UL and DL CSI reciprocity does not hold.
-So, one way to get that information is to first send pilot in downlink and after user estimate the DL-CSI, it sends DL-CSI over the feedback link.
-Such scheme leads to high over head in the system.
-Eliminating the feedback, we should find a way to derive DL-CSI using UL-CSI, which is only available information about the environment at the base-station.
+Consider a network composed of a base-station (transmitter) and a user (receiver).
+To increase the network spectral efficiency (by techniques such as water-filling and beamforming in the case of multiple antennas), the base-station needs to know the DL-CSI.
+When a user sends its data on the UL channel for example, if it uses OFDM method, it allocates some of its subcarriers and time-slots to pilots transmission.
+Using the pilots, the base-station can estimate UL-CSI, but in an FDD system UL and DL CSI reciprocity does not hold.
+So, one way to get that information is to first send pilots in the downlink and after the user estimates the DL-CSI, it sends DL-CSI over the feedback link.
+However, this scheme leads to higher overhead in the system.
+Eliminating the feedback, we should find a way to derive DL-CSI using UL-CSI, which is the only available information about the environment at the base-station.

-To better describe the problem, consider a block of time-frequency between a pair of transmitter-receiver antennas, Fig. \ref{fig:frame}.
-Assuming a grid over this block, knowledge of the channel state information is equivalent to having information about what is the effect of channel (on both amplitude and phase of the transmitted signal) over each cell of the grid (i.e., we should know a complex value for each grid cell)
+To better describe the problem, consider a block of time-frequency between a pair of transmitter-receiver antennas, as in Fig. \ref{fig:frame}.
+Assuming a grid over this block, the knowledge of the channel state information is equivalent to having information about the effects of the channel (on both amplitude and phase of the transmitted signal) over each cell of the grid (i.e., we should know a complex value for each grid cell).

-This block itself consists of two main portions of UL and DL: a) The first \(\Delta {f_{UL}}\) rows (subcarriers) of frame are assigned to UL and b) the next \(\Delta {f_{DL}}\) rows (subcarriers) are assigned to DL.
-Columns of our frame represent different time slots (how the channel effect changes over time).
-By considering this structure, we can say that the problem at hand is that we have the UL-CSI information over the \(\Delta {f_{UL}}\) subcarriers and \(\Delta {t_{UL}}\) time slots (part 1) and want to predict DL-CSI in \(\Delta {f_{DL}}\) subcarriers and \(\Delta {t_{DL}}\) next time slots (part 2).
-It worth mentioning that to make the model realistic and causal, we only use the past UL-CSI information for DL-CSI prediction (and not the UL-CSI that is measured at the same time-slots of DL-CSI).
+This block itself consists of two main portions of UL and DL: a) the first \(\Delta {f_{UL}}\) rows (subcarriers) of the frame are assigned to UL and b) the next \(\Delta {f_{DL}}\) rows (subcarriers) are assigned to DL.
+Columns of our frame represent different time slots (or how the channel effects change over time).
+By considering this structure, we can say that the problem at hand is having the UL-CSI information over the \(\Delta {f_{UL}}\) subcarriers and \(\Delta {t_{UL}}\) time slots (part 1) and wanting to predict DL-CSI in \(\Delta {f_{DL}}\) subcarriers and the next \(\Delta {t_{DL}}\) time slots (part 2).
+It is worth mentioning that to make the model realistic and causal, we only use the past UL-CSI information for DL-CSI prediction (and not the UL-CSI measured at the same time-slots of DL-CSI).